 When this production opened at the Chichester Festival Theatre in West Sussex in July 2016, pre-West End, Fiona Mountford in the London Evening Standard exclaimed: "What a show!
 Welcome to the undoubted hit of the summer, perhaps even the year, courtesy of Chichester...
 Next stop the West End, and awards aplenty."
 Gary Shipton in The i Newspaper said that, "thanks to a mix of choreography, endlessly revolving props of merry-go-round proportions, and a cast who are on fire with Charlie Stemp ablaze at the helm, this is a genuine masterpiece...
 This is a triumph."
 Sam Marlowe in The Times highlighted that the "sparkling new songs enhance skilful reworkings of David Heneker's original numbers.
 And Rachel Kavanaugh's production is right on the money, with dazzling choreography by Andrew Wright and a lead performance by the newcomer Charlie Stemp that radiates easy charm and gawky grace...
 Yes, the show is brash and sentimental, and it lacks the substance to become a classic.
 Yet when it's polished up as deftly as this, it's rollicking good fun."
 Lyn Gardner in The Guardian thought that "Rachel Kavanaugh's staging is hugely efficient - it knows how to deliver a finale and a curtain call - but oddly charmless...
 Sympathy and heart are what this strenuous, old-fashioned enterprise utterly lacks."
 Quentin Letts in The Daily Mail wrote that "this is a creditable show, in places even charming and performed with indisputable energy.
 It succeeds chiefly for two reasons: an insistently springy young male star, Charlie Stemp, and a great finale song, Flash Bang Wallop."
 Ian Shuttleworth in The Financial Times explained that "a few of David Heneker's songs have been cut, with the remainder reordered, repurposed and augmented by new numbers from George Stiles and Anthony Drewe; Beverley Cross's script has been replaced with one by Julian Fellowes...
 The songs are for the most part jaunty to say the least, with the new Stiles & Drewe numbers fitting in well among the repointed originals," adding that "Rachel Kavanaugh directs stylishly."
 Dominic Cavendish in The Daily Telegraph said: "Flash, Bang, Wallop!
 What a turn up for the books!
 Half a Sixpence, the larky musical that catapulted Tommy Steele into a different showbiz league over half a century ago, has been enhanced, re-sized, had all its blemishes removed and now looks pretty close to perfection...
 Bravo!
 If the first incarnation of this show was all Steele, this one's pure gold."

-Half a Sixpence in London at the Noel Coward Theatre has public previews from 29 October 2016 and opened on 17 November 2016, and closed on 2 September 2017
+Half a Sixpence in London at the Noel Coward Theatre previewed from 29 October 2016, opened on 17 November 2016, and closed on 2 September 2017